 When different experts are working together to help you, you're more likely to get the care you need, when you need it.
 Together, they can keep you from having costly tests or treatments you don't need.
 And their teamwork could prevent mistakes.
 ACOs may be most helpful if you have a chronic illness, like diabetes, high cholesterol, or high blood pressure.

 Here are answers to questions you might have about ACOs.

 How do accountable care organizations work?

-ACO providers are rewarded for working together on your treatment no matter where you get your care - including doctor’s offices, hospitals, and long-term care facilities.
-The goal of an ACO is to make sure you get better care, especially if you have conditions like heart disease or diabetes.
+ACO providers are rewarded for working together on your treatment no matter where you get your care -- including doctor’s offices, hospitals, and long-term care facilities.
+The goal of an ACO is to make sure you get better care, especially if you have conditions such as heart disease or diabetes.

 ACOs make sure that everyone who cares for your health is in touch with everyone else on your team.
 Communication improves between your: